Acadia Healthcare Company research snapshot

 Rating

-Leading U.S. behavioral health provider in operational turnaround, still carrying legal, leverage, and goodwill impairment overhang
+Largest U.S. stand-alone behavioral health provider in an operational turnaround that still carries professional liability, litigation, and leverage overhang

 Trend status